rackerlabs/rackspace-how-to/content/cloud-dns/changing-dns-settings-on-linux.md

 the configuration file, use the following steps to add the DNS servers:

-1. Open the **resolv.conf** file with an editor, such as `nano`, to make the necessary changes (if it doesn't exist already, this command creates the file):
+1. Open the **resolv.conf** file with an editor, such as `nano`, to make the necessary changes.
+If the file doesn't already exist, this command creates it:

     sudo nano /etc/resolv.conf